gipsi/gipsi.github.io/README.md

 > "There is no problem so bad that you can't make it worse."
 [Chris Hadfield](https://www.youtube.com/watch?v=GplXBlTNO4A)

+## #100daysofCode R5D3
+## #1mwtt #SummerofCode  D3

+Loops and arrays, if and sorted.

+The year 2038 problem

+Arithmetical calculations, integer overflow and the end of time.

+A new GitHub repo for my Summer of Code DIY notes.

+Discord yay!

+Practicing ```python calc.py``` in the command line.

+Gamification for non-profits.

+## #100daysofCode R5D2
+## #1mwtt #SummerofCode  D2
+Watched Video lecture about combining strings and numbers, assigning values to variables

 ## #100daysofCode R5D1
 ## #1mwtt #SummerofCode  D1